CalculaFast

 Teratogenicity is not a footnote

 Isotretinoin is tightly regulated in many regions because it can cause severe birth defects if pregnancy occurs during therapy or shortly after.
+Programs such as iPLEDGE in the United States impose strict pregnancy prevention, testing, and dispensing rules that change over time.
 If you are pregnant, could become pregnant, or are not using reliable contraception as directed by your clinician, stop reading calculators and call your prescriber urgently for medical guidance appropriate to your situation.

 When the stress is logistics, not only milligrams

 Sometimes the hardest part is not the pill—it is insurance timing, prior authorizations, or mid-year plan changes that make pharmacy feel like a boss fight.
-A prorated calculator for insurance can help you sanity-check proration arithmetic while you wait on human answers from your plan—still not insurance advice, just calmer numbers.
+While you wait on human answers from your plan, separate panic from arithmetic.
+For unrelated but adjacent household math, a prorated calculator for insurance can help sanity-check proration—still not insurance advice, just calmer numbers while you hold on the phone.

 • What cumulative exposure range are we targeting for my case, and why?

-• What side effects should trigger a same-day call vs a message at next visit?
+• What side effects should trigger a same-day call versus a message at the next visit?

 • What labs or visits are scheduled, and what happens if I miss a window?